Grand Theft Auto: Vice City: Plot

-While investigating, Tommy meets with several people who offer him help: music director Kent Paul (Danny Dyer), who maintains connections with the city's criminal underworld; Lance Vance (Philip Michael Thomas), who aided in the deal and lost his brother in the ambush; Texan business tycoon Avery Carrington (Burt Reynolds), who in return enlists Tommy's help with several deals; and drug kingpin Ricardo Diaz (Luis Guzmán), who employs both Tommy and Lance.
+While investigating, Tommy meets with others who become allies and partners, including band manager Kent Paul (Danny Dyer), who maintains connections with the city's criminal underworld; freelancer Lance Vance (Philip Michael Thomas), who aided in the deal and lost his brother in the ambush; Texan business tycoon Avery Carrington (Burt Reynolds), who in return enlists Tommy's help with several deals; and drug lord Ricardo Diaz (Luis Guzmán), who employs both Tommy and Lance.
 Eventually, Cortez begins voicing his suspicions that Diaz organised the ambush.
-Upon further investigation, Lance discovers this to be the truth and, against Tommy's advice, tries to kill Diaz, only to get himself captured.
-After Tommy saves Lance, the pair find themselves forced to kill Diaz before he can retaliate.
+Upon further investigation, Lance discovers this to be true and, against Tommy's advice, tries to kill Diaz, only to get himself captured.
+After Tommy saves Lance, they invade Diaz's mansion and kill him.

 With Diaz dead, Tommy takes over his assets and, at Avery's suggestion, works to expand his new criminal empire by forcing businesses to pay him protection money and buying out nearly bankrupt companies to use as fronts for illicit operations.
-At the same time, Tommy provides assistance to several prominent gang leaders in the hopes they will support his expansion, and helps Cortez flee the city with stolen military equipment.
+Tommy establishes his own gang to protect his businesses from rivals, and provides assistance to several prominent gang leaders in the hopes they will support his expansion.
+Finally located by agents of the French government, Cortez fends off assassination with Tommy's help, and the two men part amicably as the Colonel's yacht leaves for safer waters.
 Eventually, Sonny discovers that Tommy has gained complete control over Vice City's drug trade without cutting the Forellis in.
 Enraged at his independence, Sonny sends mobsters to forcefully collect money from Tommy's businesses.
-In response, Tommy kills Sonny's men and severs his ties with him.
-Later, learning Sonny is personally coming to Vice City to collect what he believes he is owed, Tommy prepares to pay him tribute with counterfeit money.
-However, Sonny reveals that he was responsible for Tommy's arrest fifteen years prior, and that Lance has betrayed him and allied himself with the Forellis, having felt inadequate in Tommy's presence since his rise to power.
-A shootout ensues in Tommy's mansion, during which he prevents the Forellis from stealing his money and murders Lance for his betrayal, before finally killing Sonny in a tense standoff.
-When Ken arrives to a scene of carnage, Tommy quickly reassures him that everything is now fine, as he has finally established himself as the undisputed crime kingpin of Vice City.
+In response, Tommy hunts down and kills each of Sonny's men, severing his last ties with the Forelli family.

+As Sonny arrives with numerous men to collect the money he believes he is owed, Tommy angrily confronts Sonny, accusing him of having framed him fifteen years ago.
+Sonny confirms this and reveals Lance has betrayed Tommy and allied himself with the Forellis, having felt inadequate in Tommy's presence since his rise to power.
+A shootout ensues in Tommy's mansion, during which Tommy prevents the Forellis from stealing his money and kills Lance for his betrayal, before finally killing Sonny.
+With the Forelli family destroyed, no one remains to stand in Tommy's way, and he and Ken optimistically discuss Tommy's status as the undisputed ruler of Vice City.